stabilaprotocol/documentation-en/docs/faq/index.md

 No.

-### If one of the top 27 SuperNodes goes wrong, will it be removed from the SRs list?
+### If one of the top 27 Governors goes wrong, will it be removed from the SRs list?

 If people stop voting for it, it will drop out of the top 27 SRs.